- Who Are We

 Laura lives in Beaufort, SC with her husband and three daughters.

-Lisa Smith is the Coordinator of State and Academic Programs with the Charter Institute at Erskine.
-Ms. Smith has been a certified South Carolina educator for the past twelve years.
+Lisa Smith is the Coordinator of Assessment and Gifted Education with the Charter Institute at Erskine.
+Ms. Smith has been a certified South Carolina educator for the past ten years.
 During her teaching career, Lisa has taught Special Education, Gifted & Talented, Social Studies and English as a Second Language.

 Prior to joining the Charter Institute, Ms. Smith worked at East Point Academy, a public charter school, where she served as Federal Programs Coordinator, Accountability and State Testing Coordinator, Special Education Coordinator and Gifted & Talented Coordinator.

-As the Coordinator of State and Academic Programs at the Charter Institute, Ms. Smith will be responsible for State testing, Title III, Gifted & Talented and Educator Preparation (ADEPT, Induction and Mentor Teachers).
+As the Coordinator of Assessment and Gifted Education at the Charter Institute, Ms. Smith will be responsible for State testing and the Gifted & Talented program.

 Ms. Smith holds a Bachelor of Arts in Special Education and a Bachelor of Arts in English and Communication Arts both from Columbia College.
 She also earned a Master’s in Education from Southern Wesleyan University and an Associate of Applied Science in Culinary Arts from Johnson & Wales University.